Shampoo: Europe

+Gauls used soap from goat's fat and beech ash for brightening the hair.
+Romans did not make soap, but cleansed their bodies and hair with a mixture of oils and sand.

+During the 17th century, people of the upper classes commonly wore wigs; cleaning hair with water was discouraged and instead hair was applied with oils.
+In the 18th century, the wealthy classes had spas, but as the working class moved to the cities because of industrialisation, their hygiene suffered.

-Sake Dean Mahomed, a Bengali traveller, surgeon, and entrepreneur, is credited with introducing the practice of shampoo or "shampooing" to Britain.
-In 1814, Mahomed, with his Irish wife Jane Daly, opened the first commercial "shampooing" vapour masseur bath in England, in Brighton.
-He described the treatment in a local paper as "The Indian Medicated Vapour Bath (type of Turkish bath), a cure to many diseases and giving full relief when everything fails; particularly Rheumatic and paralytic, gout, stiff joints, old sprains, lame legs, aches and pains in the joints".
-This medical work featured testimonies from his patients, as well as the details of the treatment made him famous.
+Dean Mahomed, an Indian traveller, surgeon, and entrepreneur, is credited with introducing the practice of shampoo or "shampooing" (a type of traditional Indian head massage using hair oils) to Britain.
+In 1814, Mahomed, with his Irish wife Jane Daly, were established as shampooing bathhouse keepers, and a few year later in 1821 opened the first commercial shampooing vapour masseur bath in England, in Brighton.
+He described the treatment in a local paper as "The Indian Medicated Vapour Bath (a type of steamy "Turkish" bath), a cure to many diseases and giving full relief when everything fails; particularly Rheumatic and paralytic, gout, stiff joints, old sprains, lame legs, aches and pains in the joints".
+His 1826 book on shampooing featured testimonies from his patients, as well as the details of the treatment made him famous.
 The book acted as a marketing tool for his unique baths in Brighton and capitalised on the early 19th-century trend for seaside spa treatments.

+The "wash the hair" meaning of shampoo was first recorded in 1860.
 During the early stages of shampoo in Europe, English hair stylists boiled shaved soap in water and added herbs to give the hair shine and fragrance.
 Commercially made shampoo was available from the turn of the 20th century.
 A 1914 advertisement for Canthrox Shampoo in American Magazine showed young women at camp washing their hair with Canthrox in a lake; magazine advertisements in 1914 by Rexall featured Harmony Hair Beautifier and Shampoo.

 In 1900, German perfumer and hair-stylist Josef Wilhelm Rausch developed the first liquid hair washing soap and named it "Champooing" in Emmishofen, Switzerland.
-Later, in 1919, J.W.
-Rausch developed an antiseptic chamomile shampooing with a pH of 8.5.
+Later, in 1919, Rausch developed an antiseptic chamomile shampooing with a pH of 8.5.

 In 1927, liquid shampoo was improved for mass production by German inventor Hans Schwarzkopf in Berlin; his name became a shampoo brand sold in Europe.

 Originally, soap and shampoo were very similar products; both containing the same naturally derived surfactants, a type of detergent.
 Modern shampoo as it is known today was first introduced in the 1930s with Drene, the first shampoo using synthetic surfactants instead of soap.